mrjohnson22/matrix-imposter-bot/README.md

 You can now use your main account to invite & chat with other Matrix users rooms in Facebook portal rooms!
 Any messages sent by other Matrix users will be re-sent by your alt account, which means those messages will get bridged to Facebook.
 You and other Matrix users may set your alt account as an "ignored user" to avoid seeing duplicate messages (the original message and the reposted one).

 At this point, it is also possible to plumb the room to other services via bridges that support both plumbing and relaying, such as [matrix-appservice-discord](https://github.com/Half-Shot/matrix-appservice-discord).
 Note that to prevent duplicate messages from being seen by those services, any other bridge acting as a relay-bot must be configured to blacklist messages sent by this bot.
+For matrix-appservice-discord, [this PR](https://github.com/Half-Shot/matrix-appservice-discord/pull/576) may be used to achieve that.